Cloud accounting: The possible impact on the industry

-Cloud computing and its accounting software has become one of the biggest and most popular technological developments for the accounting industry in recent times, and as a result it is rapidly changing the way the industry works and functions.
+Cloud computing and its accounting software has become one of the biggest and most popular technological developments for the accounting industry in recent times, and as a result it has rapidly changed the way the industry works and functions.

-Here we look at cloud accounting, it’s benefits and drawbacks, and how it could potentially impact accounting professionals and the industry altogether.
+Here we look at cloud accounting, its benefits and drawbacks, and its impact on accounting professionals and the industry altogether.
 Read on to learn more about cloud accounting.

 What is Cloud Accounting?